faq page (internet is not provided, see below)

 WILL I NEED TO BRING WARM CLOTHING?
 Yes, always be prepared we have been known to get four seasons in one day.

 HOW FAR ARE THE SHARKS FROM THE LODGE?
 That is the million-dollar question.
 We keep this a secret do to the thriving shark fishing that continues in our area.
-But we do have to travel further out into Prince William Sound each day to meet them in deeper water.
+But we do have to travel further out into Prince William Sound during the day to meet them in deep water.

 WHERE IS THE LODGE?
 The lodge is 35 miles, south of Valdez, AK in a very remote part of Prince William Sound.